waydroid/waydroid/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Logs (please upload as file)**
- - Prop file, located on `/var/lib/waydroid/waydroid_base.prop`
+ - Prop file, located at `/var/lib/waydroid/waydroid.prop`.
+In case that doesn't exist, use `/var/lib/waydroid/waydroid_base.prop` instead
- - Output of `waydroid log`
+ - Log file, located at `/var/lib/waydroid/waydroid.log`
- - *Full* (not partially) Output of `waydroid logcat` from the beginning of starting waydroid services
+ - *Full* (not partial) output of `waydroid logcat` while Waydroid is running
+ - Output of `dmesg`